-- To register as a consultant lobbyist before conducting any consultant lobbying activity. - To submit details each quarter of clients on whose behalf they have lobbied or been paid to lobby for in that period.
+- To register as a consultant lobbyist before conducting any consultant lobbying activity. - To submit accurate details each quarter of clients on whose behalf they have lobbied or been paid to lobby for in that period or a nil return.

 The definition of consultant lobbying in the Act can include the activities of some who may not consider themselves to be lobbyists.
 The test is whether the activity falls within the statutory definition.